Second phase of Bishop’s Lough in Kilkenny promises the best of city and country living from €335,000

 In terms of connectivity, a seven-minute drive will have you in the train station, where you can connect to Dublin, Belfast and Limerick.
 For international travel, Cork, Dublin and Shannon airports are all accessible in under two hours by car.

-The 56 A2-rated homes at Bishop’s Lough are now on the market through Savills.
+The 56 A2-rated homes at Bishop’s Lough are now on the market through joint agents Savills and Donohoe Properties.